DiasDevils/PythonVproject/README.md

 * Github to store the repository

 ## Python packages used
-gspread - to manipulate data in google sheets dateime - to manipulate dates tabulate to present table https://pep8ci.herokuapp.com/ to validate my code
+* gspread - to manipulate data in google sheets
+* dateime - to manipulate dates
+* tabulate to present table

 ## Testing
 The CSS, HTML, Javascript were provided by the Code Institute for this project, thus did not test for these.

-The code I tested was the python code for this project.
+The code I tested was the python code for this project on https://pep8ci.herokuapp.com/ to validate my code
 ![CodeTest](<python authenticator pep8ci.png>)

 Received a couple of white space errors such as: